galacticpuzzlehunt/gph-site/README.md

   - If you get a warning (red text) about making migrations, stop the server, run `./manage.py migrate`, then start it again.
   - If all went well, the dev server should start, printing its local URL to stdout.

+# Areas for Improvement

+- We rely on Redis, specifically for WebSocket support and rate limiting.
+Unfortunately, our deploy configuration doesn't do a good job of ensuring a compatible Redis environment.
+This could use some attention from someone who understands Ansible.
+- Our database writes are not atomic; if a request handler loads a model instance, does some other stuff, then calls `.save()`, that will save all the fields of the object and possibly overwrite some other handler that ran in the meantime.
+Our schema so happens to be set up so that (apart from Hints) we don't often have to update existing objects at all, let alone within fractions of a second of each other in a non-idempotent way.
+But we could address this with transactions, shortening the time between read and write, and/or limiting the fields written.
+- In production we use gunicorn.
+It does not appear that gunicorn has a rolling restart mechanism.
+That is, even though it uses many worker processes, all of those workers die and restart at the same time when redeploying the server, which leads to many noticeable seconds of downtime.
+It would be nice to fix this.

 # How Do I...?

 - ...even?